Herbie Rides Again: Plot

-Finding Nicole and Willoughby, Herbie rounds up an army of other Volkswagen Beetles from around the city (including a wrecked one from a junkyard), and chase after Hawk and his men, taking advantage of Hawk's irrational fear of Herbie and causing his men to flee.
-Hawk, after nearly getting knocked down by a police car, is arrested after telling his bizarre tale of an army of Volkswagen Beetles chasing him.
-Nicole and Willoughby are married, and ride Herbie through an arch formed by his Volkswagen Beetle friends.
+With Nicole and Willoughby on board, Herbie rounds up an army of other sentient Volkswagen Beetles from around the city, who chase after Hawk and his men, taking advantage of Hawk's fear of Herbie and causing his men to flee.
+Hawk is arrested after nearly getting knocked down by a police car.
+Willoughby and Nicole get married, and ride Herbie through an arch formed by his Volkswagen Beetle friends.